SkelXton/VHS-Redirector-Scripts/README.md

 *VHS: Evil Never Dies* and its contributors are entirely unaffiliated with Hellbent Games Inc., the original developers of *Video Horror Society.* Our project operates independently, with the sole intention of preserving and celebrating the memories associated with *VHS*.

-Any references to *Video Horror Society* or related intellectual property are made for historical and archival purposes only.
+Any references to *VHS* or related intellectual property are made for historical and archival purposes only.
 We acknowledge the copyrights and trademarks held by Hellbent Games Inc. and respect their creative work.

 No Endorsement Implied